WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 Severe weather drills will be conducted periodically throughout the school year.
 Students will follow the directions of their teacher and remain quiet throughout the drill.

-EXTRACURRICULAR & INTERSCHOLASTIC ATHLETICS ACTIVITIES POLICIES #122, 123, & 123.3
+EXTRACURRICULAR & INTERSCHOLASTIC ATHLETICS ACTIVITIES POLICIES #122, 123, &123.3

-The Board recognizes the educational values inherent in student participation in extracurricular activities and supports the concept of student organizations for such purposes as building social relationships, developing interests in a specific area, and gaining an understanding of the elements and responsibilities of good citizenship.
-As representatives of the school district, it is the responsibility of every extracurricular participant to comply with the school’s code of conduct.
+The Board recognizes the educational values inherent in student participation in extracurricular activities and supports the concept of student organizations for such purposes as building social relationships, developing interests in a specific area, and gaining an understanding

-For purposes of this policy, extracurricular activities shall be those programs that are sponsored or approved by the Board and are conducted wholly or partly outside the regular school day; are marked by student participation in the processes of initiation, planning, organizing, and execution; and are equally available to all students who voluntarily elect to participate.
+the regular school day; are marked by student participation in the processes of initiation, planning, organizing, and execution; and are equally available to all students who voluntarily elect to participate.
+For purposes of this policy, an athletic activity shall mean all of the following:

 1. An athletic contest or competition, other than interscholastic athletics, that is sponsored by or associated with the school, including cheerleading, club-sponsored sports activities and sports activities sponsored by school-affiliated organizations.